cert-manager/signer-venafi/docs/demos/kubeadm-bootstrap/README.md

 Notice the "Issuer" details at the top, showing that the certificate is signed by the Venafi CA.
 And notice the [Extended Key Usage] details at the end, showing that this certificate is for server authentication only.

+Export the Venafi TPP CA certificate as a PEM encoded text file, using the Windows Management Console on the server hosting TPP, and save it alongside the signed certificates as `ca.crt`.
+Also save copies of the that file as: `front-proxy-ca.crt` and `etcd/ca.crt`;
+this is because we are using the same CA for signing the `Etcd` and [Aggregated API server] certificates.

+**NOTE: We use a single CA in this demo for simplicity.
+It is not recommended to use the same CA for all three.**

 ## Links

 * [Kind](https://kind.sigs.k8s.io)